sabre-io/sabre.io/source/_posts/2016-05-29-sharing-changes.html.md

 Getting support for the old specifications
 ------------------------------------------

-One drawback of using the new specs, is that old clients don't yet undertand them.
+One drawback of using the new specs, is that old clients don't yet understand them.
 So we've added a plugin to handle this.

 If you add the `Sabre\CalDAV\SharingPlugin` plugin, this plugin supports the